This week the USA celebrates its Independence Day. That was a day I used to celebrate for myself every day: INDEPENDENCE!

 Why wouldn’t we despise the idea of not being the Master of Our Own Universe?

-If it wasn’t for Gloria, Bella and the other powerful feminist messengers of the times, we certainly wouldn’t have the opportunities or success that we currently enjoy as women.
+Look, if it wasn’t for Gloria, Bella, and the other powerful feminist messengers of the times, we certainly wouldn’t have the opportunities and successes that we currently enjoy as women.

-I don’t think this was actually the message they set out to deliver, btw.
-But it got construed by many women as the “I don’t need no stinkin’ man” movement.
+Somehow the women’s movement got construed by many of us as the “I don’t need no stinkin’ man” movement.

 Dependence: the state of relying on or needing someone or something for aid, support, or the like.